RIDS | Tygerberg Doctoral OfficePhD Supervision

 A productive and positive supervision relationship is the bedrock of a successful doctoral journey.
 Supervisors and students are encouraged to enter into conversation at the outset.
 The respective responsibilities of supervisors and students are outlined in detail in the

 Every doctoral candidate must have at least one internal, SU supervisor.
 An external main supervisor is allowed as long as there is formally an internal SU co-supervisor who participates actively in the doctoral journey and assures that the candidate works to SU and FMHS deadlines.

-All new doctoral supervisors in the FMHS are required to attend formal supervision training.
+3. Finally, all new doctoral supervisors in the FMHS are required to attend formal supervision training.
 The available options include the following:

 Academic environments report the proportional involvement of supervisors of a PhD project on SU databases and to the FMHS Committee for Postgraduate Research (CPR).
 The percentage contribution of both internal and external supervisors should be indicated at these junctures.
 The following mechanism should be used to capture the % division of supervision accurately, both for internal and external supervisors: An identity for the external supervisor should be created on SUN-id and in the process, the individual should be connected to the correct department where they are delivering supervision.
 The person is linked to the relevant student as usual, but the person is identified as “external” and found on the NAO/PAS search function using their US number (as created in SUN-id).
 This allows for both an accurate depiction of supervision workload and the correct flow of funds to the environment.
 (There is no detrimental impact on the subsidy portion allocated to departments.)